-The Board recognises that a high standard of business conduct is essential for the deliver the delivery of our strategy and aspires to transparent communication with the company's regulators, primarily the Prudential Regulation Authority and Lloyd's.
-During 2021, several members of the Board have continued to have the opportunity to meet with our regulators, which continues to refresh and facilitate an understanding of their needs and expectations.
-Regulatory compliance is managed by a dedicated and experienced compliance team which reports to the board on a regular basis.
-The Board regularly engages with the CEO of Riverstone Management, our outsource services provider, to ensure that our core supplier relationship is fostered.
+The Board recognises that a high standard of business conduct is essential for the delivery of the company's strategy and aspires to transparent communication with the company's regulators, the PRA and the Financial Conduct Authority.
+During 2022, members of the Board have continued to have the opportunity to meet with regulators, which continues to refresh and facilitate an understanding of their needs and expectations.
+Regulatory compliance is managed by a dedicated and experienced compliance team which reports to the Board on a regular basis.
+The Board regularly engages with the CEO of Riverstone Management, the Company's outsource services provider, to ensure that a core supplier relationship is fostered.